R0gue301/CleanFindBar/README.md

 # CleanFindBar
-Changes position and stybe of Zen's Findbar
+Changes position and style of Zen's Findbar